 Distance Learning with Slides

-- New to Slides?
-Visit our Google Slides deck on Google Slides basics, or visit Google's help page on Slides.
+New to Slides?
+Visit our Google Slides deck on Google Slides basics,

 - If you don't use Classroom and would simply like to share Slides with students or parents, you can always do so via a link or via email.

-- Have items for your students to respond to directly on their slide deck
+- Include questions or prompts for your students to respond to directly on their slide deck.

 - Include screen recording videos of you going over any necessary information.
-You can use tools like Screencastify to insert into Slides or create screen recordings of your Slides
+You can use tools like Screencastify to insert screencasts into Slides or create screen recordings of your Slides.

-- Use the insert audio feature to include audio notes of what students need to know or do for an assignment.
+- Use the insert audio feature in Slides to include audio of what students need to know or do for an assignment.
 You can even use this feature to read the slides to students.